antoinemadec/vim-verilog-instance/README.md

 -------
 - let g:verilog_instance_skip_last_coma = {0/1}
     - When the variable is 1, last printed line will skip the coma.
 Default value is 0.
+- let g:verilog_instance_keep_comments = {0/1}
+    - When the variable is 1, comments will be kept (block comments /* */ not support!).
+Default value is 0.
+- let g:verilog_instance_keep_empty_lines = {0/1}
+    - When the variable is 1, empty lines in your code will be printed.
+Default value is 0.

 Other vim plugins for Verilog/SystemVerilog
 ---------------------------------------